John Hull (merchant): Silversmith

+Massachusetts Bay Colony coinage

+From the 1620s through the early 1650s, the Massachusetts Bay Colony's economy had been entirely dependent on barter and foreign currency, including English, Spanish, Dutch, Portuguese and counterfeit coins.
+In 1652, the Massachusetts General Court asked Hull to weigh, assay, and countermark foreign coins to determine their authenticity and value.
+Hull rejected the idea, which would not have generated profit for him, and on May 26, 1652, the General Court authorized Hull to create Massachusetts coinage in shilling, sixpence and threepence denominations by reminting foreign silver currency.
+Hull was made Boston "mintmaster" and the colonial government paid for tools and construction of a minting facility on Hull's land, so that he could convert silver bullion and foreign coinage into Massachusetts Bay Colony coins.
+Sanderson may have been primarily responsible for producing the coins.

-From June to October, 1652, produced silver coins with a simple design: the stamped letters "NE" for New England on the obverse, and the denomination in Roman numerals on the reverse.
+From June to October 1652, Hull produced silver coins with a simple design: the stamped letters "NE" for New England on the obverse, and the denomination in Roman numerals on the reverse.
 In October 1652, the General Court ordered a more complicated design with a double ring of beads to discourage clipping.
-Although all the coins use the date 1652, they can be broken into three chronological periods based on the design of the tree on the obverse: the willow tree, 1652-1660; the oak tree, 1660-1667; and the pine tree, 1667-1682.
+Although all the coins use the date 1652, they can be broken into three chronological periods based on the design of the tree on the obverse: the willow tree, 1652–60; the oak tree, 1660–67; and the pine tree, 1667–82.
 The last design led to the series being known as pine tree shillings.
 In 1662, Hull and Sanderson also produced a series of oak tree twopence coins with the date 1662.
 In total, the Boston mint may have produced as many as 300,000 to 500,000 coins.

-Hull made a profit of one shilling for every 20 produced, and in some years, Hull made of profit over £1000.
+Hull made a seigniorage of one shilling, seven pence for every 20 shillings produced, and in some years, Hull made of profit over £1000.
 The Massachusetts General Court tried to renegotiate the arrangement to decrease Hull's profits on at least seven occasions.
 Massachusetts also charged rent on the minting facility until Hull purchased the operation in 1675.

-In 1661 after the restoration of the monarchy, the English government considered the Boston mint to be treasonous.
+Hull had begun minting coins during English Commonwealth period, and in 1661 after the restoration of the monarchy, the English government considered the Boston mint to be treasonous.
 In 1665, Privy Council ordered the mint to cease operations, but the colony ignored the demands.
 In 1676, Edward Randolph petitioned the English government to close the mint.
 However, the mint may have continued operations until 1682, when Hull's contract as mintmaster expired, and the colony did not move to renew his contract or appoint a new mintmaster.
 The coinage was a contributing factor to the revocation of the Massachusetts Bay Colony charter in 1684.